LarsEKrueger/bite/readme.md

 ## Prerequisites

 * Linux (tested on an 64 bit Intel CPU)
-* Rust 1.26
+* Rust 1.37
-* Cargo 1.26
+* Cargo 1.37
-* gcc (tested on gcc-6.4)
+* gcc (tested on gcc-8.3)
-* Internet connection

-Other systems might work too (both bash and rust support quite a number of systems), but have not yet been tested.
+Other systems might work too (rust supports quite a number of systems), but have not yet been tested.

 Building on **Microsoft Windows** will not work.